TheDRXu/UCB_Usecases/README.md

 DRUG_LIST = [
     "levetiracetam",
     "brivaracetam",
-    "cimicoxib",       # add any drug name here "lacosamide",
+    "cimicoxib",
+    "lacosamide",
 ]
 ```

 Drug names must match DailyMed search terms.
 You can verify availability at [dailymed.nlm.nih.gov](https://dailymed.nlm.nih.gov).

-Re-run the parser notebook to generate a new `all_drugs_chunks.json`, then re-run the RAG notebook from Section 5 (embedding) to rebuild the index.
+Re-run the parser notebook to generate a new `all_drugs_chunks.json`, then re-run the RAG notebook from Section 5 to rebuild the index.

 ---

 ## Label sections included

-The parser keeps only clinically meaningful sections and skips packaging, medguide, and product metadata noise.

 | LOINC Code | Section |
 |------------|---------|